AY2526S1-CS2103T-W12-3a/tp/docs/UserGuide.md

 <p align="left">
 <img src="images/addCommandExample.png" alt="Added John Tan as a contact" width="600"/>
 </p>
-> ⚠️ **Warning:** Duplicate names are not allowed.
+⚠️ **Warning:** Duplicate names are not allowed.
-> If a contact already exists with the same name, the command will be rejected.
+If a contact already exists with the same name, the command will be rejected.

-> 💡 **Tip:** Use `c/7` or `c/14` to set regular follow-ups automatically — perfect for staying in touch with leads or clients.
+> 💡 **Tip:** Use `c/7` to set regular followups weekly — perfect for staying in touch with leads or clients.

 ---